-Said to be a member of the Resistant Citizen group he was arrested as the military junta cracked down on dissidents.
+Said to be a member of the Resistant Citizen group, Burin was arrested as the military junta cracked down on dissidents.
 He was dragged before a military court to be detained for an initial 12 days as the police “investigated” the case before laying charges.
 The military regime stated that it had been monitoring Burin after he posted anti-junta comments online.

 In fact, Burin had been campaigning online for the release of the eight from the Neo-Democracy and Resistant Citizen groups.
 He reportedly posted a 40-minute video clip titled ‘I want to be kidnapped’ with the hashtag ‘Release our kidnapped friends’,” referring to the Facebook 8.
 He had joined several protests and was initially arrested with 15 others and taken to the Phaya Thai police station.